TuftsWeatherExtreme/TurbulencePredictionFrontend/README.md

 # Senior Capstone Project - Frontend
 - This frontend was a collaborative project between teams Sky Blue and Celestial Blue. it was inspired by the [Aviation Weather Center's Graphical Forecasts for Aviation](https://aviationweather.gov/gfa/#turb) website.

 - The frontend was built using [Next.js](https://nextjs.org) and TypeScript
 - We also used [Mapbox](https://www.mapbox.com/) for the map functionality and Tailwind CSS for styling
 - In order to run the frontend, you will need to have Node.js and npm installed on your machine, as well as a Mapbox access token

-## Relevent Files and Architectural Overview
+## Relevant Files and Architectural Overview
-- The main components that make up the frontend are located in the `app/components/controls` directory, and relay on UI components defined in the `app/components/ui` directory.
+- The main components that make up the frontend are located in the `app/components/controls` directory, and rely on UI components defined in the `app/components/ui` directory.
 - The main components are:
   - `app/components/controls/FlightLevelSlider.tsx` - this component contains the slider on the left side of the map that allows users to select a flight level / altitude to show predictions for.
   - `app/components/controls/TimeSlider.tsx` - this component contains the slider on the bottom of the map that allows users to select a time to show predictions for.

   - `app/components/controls/Legend.tsx` - this component contains the legend that correlates the color of the predictions to the intensity of turbulence.

-  - `app/components/ui/SourcePicker.tsx` - this component contains the dropdown menu that allows users to select the source of the data.
+  - `app/components/controls/SourcePicker.tsx` - this component contains the dropdown menu that allows users to select the source of the data.
 The options are "Satellite" and "Radar".
 When a user selects a different source, the map is re-colored to reflect the new source.
 By default, both sources are selected, meaning the predictions of both models are shown, at 70% capacity.

   - `app/components/controls/AircraftPicker.tsx` - this component contains the dropdown menu that allows users to select the weight of the aircraft type, which is factored into the prediction intensity for satellite data.
 When a user selects a different aircraft size, the satellite data is re-colored to reflect more or less intense turbulence.

 - all these components are combined in the Map component which is at `app/components/Map.tsx`, and this Map component is used in `app/page.tsx`.

 #### Displaying Predictions
 - in order to display predictions on the map, we used Mapbox raster tiles, which are `.gif` files stored at `public/frames/{source}/frame{num}/alt{idx}.gif` where `{source}` is the source of the data (either "sat" for satellite or "rad" for radar), `{num}` is the frame number, which represents the index along the time slider, and `{idx}` is the index of the altitude.
 - In the future, ideally the backend could, on a certain time interval, query the model and generate new images to be displayed on the map.

 ## Getting Started

-### Aquiring a Mapbox Access Token
+### Acquiring a Mapbox Access Token
 - In order to use Mapbox, you will need to create an account and get an access token.
 - You can do this by going to the [Mapbox website](https://www.mapbox.com/) and signing up for a free account [here](https://www.mapbox.com/signup/).
 - As of setting up our accounts in Spring 2025, if you use an institutional email, you must enter a billing address, but no actual billing method so you will not get accidentally get charged for usage.